consegna/connect-number-sanitizer-nodejs/README.md

 ## Deploying to Lambda

 Everything that should be needed to deploy a successful Lambda package is included.
-Since it only requires a single package this keeps the package light overall.
+Since it only requires a single dependency this keeps the package light overall.

 To generate the package that can then be used: